-7. Ordinary Resolution
+8. Ordinary Resolution

-- Retention of Independent Director in accordance with the Malaysian Code on Corporate Governance 2017 - (a) "THAT authority be and is hereby given to Dato' Seri Abdul Azim Bin Mohd Zabidi, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company." - (b) "THAT authority be and is hereby given to Datuk Yap Pak Leong, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company." - 8.
-To transact any other business of which due notice shall have been given.
+- Retention of Independent Director in accordance with the Malaysian Code on Corporate Governance 2017

+"THAT subject to the passing of Resolution 3, authority be and is hereby given to Datuk Yap Pak Leong, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."

+9. To transact any other business of which due notice shall have been given.